linthtml/linthtml/README.md

 <!-- linthtml-configure tag-bans="$previous" -->
 ```

+_⚠️ works only with the legacy config at the moment_

 It's worth noting that inline configurations only affect the file they're on, so if they are not explicitly reversed with the `$previous` value, they will just apply until the end of the file.